redwoodjs/redwoodjs-com-archive/docs/redwoodRecord.md

 > RedwoodRecord is currently considered to be **Experimental**.
 We are hoping folks will start using it and give us feedback to help shape it's development and developer experience.

-RedwoodRecord is an ORM ([Object-Relational Mapping](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping)) built on top of Prisma.
-It may be extended in the future to wrap other database access packages.
+RedwoodRecord is an ORM ([Object-relational Mapping](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping)) built on top of Prisma.
+It may be extended in the future to wrap other database-access packages.

 RedwoodRecord is heavily inspired by [ActiveRecord](https://guides.rubyonrails.org/active_record_basics.html) which ships with [Ruby on Rails](https://rubyonrails.org).
 It presents a natural interface to the underlying data in your database, without worry about the particulars of SQL syntax.

 ## Background and Terminology

 Before you can use RedwoodRecord you need to create classes for each database table you intend to access.
-Let's say we had a blog with three database tables:
+Let's say we have a blog with three database tables:

 ```
 ┌───────────┐       ┌────────────┐      ┌────────────┐